liv-luv73/Kiddo-Companion/README.md

       I have babysat for more than 2 years for family and friends! i can help with meal prep,nap time,reading comprehension,and homework!
     <section>
-      I am in the 8th grade and i do volleyball all year round,I've done You Be The Chemist for 3 years, i am on student council, i volunteer at VBS and i am starting a debate team!
+      I am in the 8th grade and I do volleyball all year round,I've done You Be The Chemist for 3 years, I am on student council, I sing for the school worship team, I volunteer at VBS and I am starting a school debate team!

     </p>